NewDesignFile/template-directory/README.md

 # A Curated List of<br>Powerful AI Tools

-> To add an item, please create a PR for the README.
-To suggest a new category, please create an issue instead.
+> To suggest an item, please create an issue.

 - [Audio](#-audio)
 - [Copywriting](#-copywriting)